 Patient centred sampling is moving from concept to reality, creating new opportunities and challenges for routine clinical laboratories.
-Following the 2025 meeting Patient Centric Sampling: the future of laboratory medicine, this event marks the next phase to ask how laboratories can adapt existing automated workflows to deliver high-quality testing using alternative blood collection approaches.
+Following the 2025 meeting Patient centric sampling: the future of laboratory medicine, this event marks the next phase to ask how laboratories can adapt existing automated workflows to deliver high-quality testing using alternative blood collection approaches.

 Join us in Liverpool for a stimulating discussion with key opinion formers about how we can shape this rapidly developing field and integrate it into our future laboratory practices.

-This meeting will help you:
+This meeting will help you

 - Understand how total laboratory automation can support patient centred blood sampling